 Families often find an assessment anxiety-provoking and challenging.
 We need to remember that involuntary clients are more likely to be reluctant to work with us, or resistant to our suggestions.
 How well first contacts or enquiries go will influence the course of future work and affect the relationship between families and professionals.

-Professionals tend to stress the procedural aspects of empowerment, for instance sharing records, attending meetings or making complaints.
+Professionals tend to stress the procedural aspects of empowerment, for instance sharing information, attending meetings or making complaints.
 Families tend to place greater value on relational aspects around developing trust and being genuine, open, even-handed and sensitive.
 See Shemmings D and Shemmings Y: Empowering children and family members to participate in the assessment process, in The Child’s World Reader, ed.
 Jan Horwath (2000).